hrektts/CarND-Advanced-Lane-Lines/README.md

 The code for my camera calibrationthis is in a function called `calibrate()`, which appears in [lines 177 through 234](./src/find_lane.py#L177-L234) of the file called `find_lane.py`, and an another function called `undistort()`, which appears in [lines 263 through 293](./src/find_lane.py#L263-L293) of the same file.

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objpoint` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+I started by preparing "object points", which was the (x, y, z) coordinates of the chessboard corners in the world.
+Here I assumed the chessboard was fixed on the (x, y) plane at z=0, such that the object points were the same for each calibration image.
+Thus, `objpoint` was just a replicated array of coordinates, and `objpoints` was appended with a copy of it every time I successfully detected all chessboard corners in a test image.  `imgpoints` was appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result: